Frege's theory of types: The open term interpretation

-However, this reading of Frege's function terms as open terms is not fully consistent with all the aspects of the concept-script I have discussed so far.
-In particular, Frege's account of functions of second and third level is not amenable to this interpretation, since open terms, which are represented as general hypothetical judgments, cannot be part of other general hypothetical judgments in the same way that functions of higher level may take functions of lower level as arguments.
-Well, there is a quite simple way to circumvent this problem for second-level functions, since I have just explained the value-range operator as an inference rule that takes an open term to a closed term.
-The same method can be used to explain first-order quantification:
+The view of first-level functions as open terms bridges the gap between the approaches to function abstraction in the ideography and simple type theory.
+In both systems, the operation may be viewed as taking an open term depending on a distinguished free variable and resulting in a closed term.
+The main difference is that for Frege the abstracted term is in the ground type of individuals and not in a function type, unlike in (\ref{eq:lambdaabst}).
+So instead we have:

-Thus, under this prospective extended interpretation for second level functions, the first-order quantifier function becomes quite close to the inference rule described in \S17 as a way to obtain quantifiers from Roman markers, except that here we see a restriction to only one variable.
-The treatment of first-level functions as open terms thus overloads our idea that Roman markers are open terms.
-It introduces some ambiguity in our reading of rules like (\ref{eq:quantifier}) in terms of the concept-script, since according to our interpretations proposed so far, the premise could either be a function term or a Roman marker.
-But I prefer to see this ambiguity as evidence that Frege's distinction between Roman markers and function terms is ultimately superfluous when seen through the lenses of modern type theory.
+However, the reading of Frege's function names as open terms becomes less simple whenever higher order functions are concerned due to the absence of function types.
+Open terms are formed by means of general hypothetical judgments, and those cannot be part of other general hypothetical judgments in the same way that higher-level functions may take lower-level functions as arguments.
+Fortunately, there is a very natural way to circumvent our limitation and extend our interpretation to second-level functions.
+I have just explained the value-range operator as an inference rule that takes an open term in the type of individuals $\iota$ to a closed term in that type.
+The same can be said of first-order quantification using the type of truth values $o$.
+I now use modern notation for the sake of convenience:

-One fundamental difficulty with this extended interpretation is that it has an air of arbitrariness, given that first-level functions are interpreted as open terms but the interpretation of second-level functions is stated in terms of rules of inference from open terms.
-It is unlikely that this strategy can be generalized to third-level functions.
-But although the analogy of functions as open terms is quite limited in scope, it sheds light on an important relation between function abstraction and quantification in dependent type theory.
-From an open term that indicates a sentence we can always either obtain a value-range from (\ref{eq:abstraction}) or a quantified sentence from (\ref{eq:quantifier}), but never both simultaneously in a single rule.
-In dependent type theory, this conflict is nicely resolved by keeping function abstraction and quantification apart in one rule:
+Another way in which this is a natural interpretation is the following.
+Following the observation from \Cref{romanmarkers} that Roman markers behave as open terms, (\ref{eq:quantifier}) also interprets the transition (\ref{eq:gen17}) from Roman markers to general sentences proposed in \gga~\S17, revealing that Frege's distinction between Roman markers and function names is ultimately superfluous when seen through the lenses of simple type theory.
+Both are open terms that can be transformed into closed terms representing value-range or quantified propositions.